 Degrees and Programs

-Methodist College is a private, four-year institution offering certificate, baccalaureate and masters degree programs in nursing and health science.
+Methodist College is a private, four-year institution offering certificate, baccalaureate and masters degree programs in nursing, healthcare management, and human services.

 Division of Nursing

 - Bachelor of Science in Healthcare Management - Educates students to be leaders in a healthcare, community or healthcare organization.
 The program offers an internship opportunity in the last semester of the program.

 - Bachelor of Science in Health Science | Health Sciences - This program meets the needs of adult learners who want to assume leadership roles within healthcare organizations.
 It is designed for those who have earned an Associate of Applied Science degree in Allied health or 30 credit hours in healthcare coursework.

 - Bachelor of Social Work - Prepares students for a professional social work practice that promotes individual, family, and community well-being, and social and economic justice.